 This document uses the following terms defined elsewhere:

-3.1.1 Artificial intelligence [ISO/IEC JTC 1/SC 42]: branch of computer science devoted to developing data processing systems that perform functions normally associated with human intelligence, such as reasoning, learning, and self-improvement.
+3.1.1 Artificial intelligence [ISO/IEC 2382:2015]: branch of computer science devoted to developing data processing systems that perform functions normally associated with human intelligence, such as reasoning, learning, and self-improvement.

-3.1.2 Machine learning [ISO/IEC JTC 1/SC 42]: automatic learning, process by which a functional unit improves its performance by acquiring new knowledge or skills, or by reorganizing existing knowledge or skills.
+3.1.2 Machine learning [ISO/IEC 2382:2015]: automatic learning, process by which a functional unit improves its performance by acquiring new knowledge or skills, or by reorganizing existing knowledge or skills.

 3.1.1 Medical device [GHTF/SG1/N71:2012]: Any instrument, apparatus, implement, machine, appliance, implant, reagent for in vitro use, software, material or other similar or related article, intended by the manufacturer to be used, alone or in combination, for human beings, for one or more of the specific medical purpose(s) of: a) diagnosis, prevention, monitoring, treatment or alleviation of disease, b) diagnosis, monitoring, treatment, alleviation of or compensation for an injury, c) investigation, replacement, modification, or support of the anatomy or of a physiological process, d) supporting or sustaining life, e) control of conception, f) disinfection of medical devices, g) providing information by means of in vitro examination of specimens derived from the human body; and does not achieve its primary intended action by pharmacological, immunological or metabolic means, in or on the human body, but which may be assisted in its intended function by such means